aycaayldrn/Relational-Databases/README.md

 4-Can we generate a report on the projects associated with each client?
 5-Can we assess the performance of each worker based on their involvement in completed projects?

-I have additionally implemented T-SQL and PL/SQL to generate actions that an architecture office may need.
+I have also developed T-SQL and PL/SQL scripts to automate tasks relevant to architectural office workflows, along with providing comprehensive query examples for the Oracle database to facilitate data analysis and comprehension.